 Chiropractic care is a natural method of health care that focuses on correcting the causes of physical problems, rather than just treating the symptoms.
 Chiropractic is based on a simple but powerful premise that keeping the spine aligned and the nerve system functioning at 100% promotes optimal function and health.
 With a normally functioning spine and healthy nerve system, your body is better able to correct and heal itself.
 That’s because your spine is the lifeline of your nervous system.
 It controls feeling, movement, and all function through your body.

 Doctors of Chiropractic are well-educated.
-Chiropractic education and medical education are similar in many respects and different in others because chiropractors do not prescribe drugs or perform surgery, and medical doctors do not correct vertebral subluxations.
+Chiropractic education and medical education are similar in many respects and different in others.
+Chiropractors do not prescribe drugs or perform surgery, and medical doctors do not correct vertebral subluxations.
 After graduating with a Doctor of Chiropractic (D.C.)
 Degree, each candidate passes the demanding four-part National Board Examinations.
-Then, doctors apply to a governmental or professional licensing board and pass a still more difficult test before being granted the privilege to practice.
+Then, doctors apply to a governmental or professional licensing board and have to pass a more difficult test before being granted the privilege to practice.
 A chiropractor’s education, however, never ends.
 Most chiropractors complete regular postgraduate instruction for license renewal and to stay current on the latest research and adjustment techniques.

 Chiropractic works by restoring your body’s inborn ability to be healthy.
 When under the proper control of your nervous system, all the cells, tissues, and organs of your body are designed to resist disease and ill health.
 The chiropractic approach to better health is to locate and remove interferences (subluxations, misaligned vertebrae) to your nervous system.
 With improved spinal function, there is improved nervous system function.
 The goal of the chiropractor is to remove interference that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.
 A healthy spine and a healthy lifestyle are your keys to optimal health!